pidstudev/the-odin-project/02 css-exercises/foundations/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
+YES
 - Do the elements that contain the text "This should be unstyled" have no styles applied?
+YES